Change Starts With A Positive Attitude

 The Wicker Breakdown:

-- Michael Palin opens the show with my favorite monolog of the season.
-Rather than joke about how bad the show is going to be, then deliver on the mundane promise, he announces how proud he was of everyone's hard work and how he was excited to share a very good show.
+Michael Palin opens the show with my favorite monolog of the season.
+Rather than joke about how bad the show is going to be, then deliver on the mundane promise, he announces how proud he was of everyone's hard work and how he was excited to share an outstanding show.
 That positive attitude raised my expectations and may have been enough to make this my favorite show of the season.